gbdk-2020/gbdk-2020/docs/pages/08_faq.md

   - How do I set the ROM @ref MBC type, and what MBC values are available to use with the `-yt` @ref makebin flag?
     - See @ref setting_mbc_and_rom_ram_banks <!-- -->

+# Editors
+  - Why is VSCode flagging some GBDK types or functions as unidentified or giving warnings about them?
+    - See @ref code_editors_hinting
+    - GBDK platform constants can be declared so that header files are parsed more completely in VSCode.

 # Errors and Warnings
   @anchor faq_gbz80_sm83_old_port_name_error